chen-dylan-liang/Parallel_Collision_Check/README.md

-# Parallel_Collision_Check
+# Parallel Collision Check
-A parallel collision checking algorithm implemented in Rust
+- A parallel collision checking algorithm implemented in Rust
+- For final project of Yale CPSC 524